mars0i/popco2/README.md

 popco-x
 =======

-Repo for experiments in support of a rewrite of POPCO
+Repo for experiments in support of a rewrite of [POPCO](https://github.com/mars0i/popco).

 All of this code is copyright (c) 2013 by Marshall Abrams.
 All rights reserved.
 That means that the code is not really free for anyone else's